NCAS-CMS/cfdm/docs/source/philosophy.rst

    Field: altitude
    ---------------
    Data            : altitude(cid%domainaxis0(1))
-   Dimension coords:    TODO

 The design of the API also needs to strike a balance between being "verbose" and "terse".
-A verbose API is easier to understand, is more memorable, but involves more typing; whilst a terse API is more efficient for the experienced user.
-The :ref:`cfdm <class_extended>` package has aimed for an API that more at the verbose end of the
-spectrum: in general it does not use abbreviations for method and parameter names, and each method performs a sole function.
+A verbose API is easier to understand, is more memorable, but usually involves more typing; whilst a terse API is more efficient for the experienced user.
+The cfdm package has aimed for an API that more at the verbose end of the spectrum: in general it does not use abbreviations for method and parameter names, and each method performs a sole function.

-The :ref:`cfdm <class_extended>` package is *not* (and not meant to be) a general analysis package so it can't, for example, regrid field constructs to new domains, perform statistical collapses, combine field constructs arithmetically, etc.
+The cfdm package is *not* (and is not meant to be) a general analysis package so it can't, for example, regrid field constructs to new domains, perform statistical collapses, combine field constructs arithmetically, etc.